-Additional Admissions Requirement for the M.S.
-Information Technology

-In addition to the above items, a student applying to the M.S.
-Information Technology must submit the following:

-• Provide verification of at least one math course at the undergraduate-level beyond college algebra with a grade of B or better.

-International MBA and MSIT Students on a Student Visa

-In addition to the above items, international students on a student visa applying for admission to the MBA or MSIT programs must submit the following:

-- Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
-An official bank statement or bank letter not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance prior to the student's first day of their program.
-Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status. - International Students are only eligible for certain programs approved by Student and Exchange Visitor Program.
-Please check with the admissions office before applying.
+- 8. Additional Admissions Requirement for the M.S.
+Information Technology: In addition to the above items, a student applying to the M.S.
+Information Technology must submit the following: - Provide verification of at least one math course at the undergraduate-level beyond college algebra with a grade of B or better. - 9.
+Ability-to-Benefit: SSU does not participate nor admit students using Ability-to-Benefit (ATB) criteria. - 10.
+Experiential Learning: SSU does not award credit for prior experiential learning. - 11.
+International Students on a Student Visa: In addition to the above items, international students applying for a student visa in the USA must submit the following: - i.
+Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
+An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - ii.
+Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.